TobiasPSP/doneland_sources/Components/Microcontroller/Programming/Connect To PC/README.md

 To verify, try connecting a different development board (ideally of the same type requiring the same *drivers*).
 If the new board connects fine, you ruled out the most common causes for connection issues (USB cable problem, missing driver), and it most definitely is a *board issue*.

 > [!NOTE]
 > Even the *cheapest development boards* typically work great **provided** these boards were *assembled right*.
-One reason for cheap prices is poor *quality control*: faulty assembly goes unnoticed, and roughly out of a hundred boards can have an issue.
-That said, from *cheap sources* you often get ten boards for the price of one from a renown brand.
-Even if one of these has an issue, it's a good choice for hobbyists that can take the time to test the boards themselves.
+One reason for cheap prices is poor *quality control*: faulty assembly goes unnoticed, and roughly out of a hundred boards may have a hardware issue.
+Then again, you often get ten *no-name* boards for the price of one from a renown brand.
+Even if one out of these has a defect, it's still a good choice for hobbyists that are willing to test boards themselves.